howec/wordwright/README.md

 ## Accomplishments that we're proud of
 >   * Collected substanial amount of data using API calls
 >   * Utilized a Natural Language Generator (NLG) using Pytorch to produce a prompt for each category
+>   * Generated a word bank containing words that represent each writing category
 >   * Partially completed an interactive story writing web application using tools such as React and Flask
 >   * Cleaned datasets using Regular Expressions
 >   * Worked together as a team